Learning From Your Mistakes

 - Failure to address a need – I still haven’t quite figured out the actual problem to this one – and maybe this plays into what’s known as “Social Credibility,” but for one reason or another, the business owners that I was reaching and corresponding with, were either too busy or weren’t really interested in receiving any type of free promotion; which led to the next problem….

-- Lack of engagement – As mentioned before, I had assumed that the opportunity for free promotion, along with the chance to receive a custom video – with the only requirement being to contribute a story – would be a no brainer for any business owner…But while everyone I pitched the project to seemed very excited and expressed great interest in the idea, that was pretty much all I got.
+- Lack of engagement – As mentioned before, I had assumed that the opportunity for free promotion, along with the chance to receive a free promo video – with the only requirement being to contribute a story – would be a no brainer for any business owner…But while everyone I pitched the project to seemed very excited and expressed great interest in the idea, that was pretty much as far as I got.

 - Timing – During one of our planning sessions, we decided that we’d aim for the first video to be released at the beginning of 2016.
 This meant shooting and launching the project around November, which in hindsight was a pretty tight timeline.
 I can also admit that launching the project during the holidays was another mistake on my part.
 Not only were potential participants tied up with family and holiday events, but also those working on and helping out with the project.